gvwilson/thirdbit/_posts/2014/2014-11-18-ip-communism.md

 <p>
   There's another way in which the ACM and IEEE remind me of my brief first-hand experience with communism.
-  In the absence of frequent, brutal crackdowns, every command-and-control economy produces a gray market &mdash;
-  a place where people can do business as if they were living in a free-market society.
+  In the absence of frequent, brutal crackdowns, every command-and-control economy produces a gray market – a place where people can do business as if they were living in a free-market society.
   Officialdom may turn a blind eye to it, or even sanction it under names like "special economic zone",